PendaRed/jpgkafkaglance/README.md

 KafkaGlance is for simple at a glance monitoring.
 It is not suitable for hundreds of nodes running thousands of topics.
 If you do that you have your own teams to write devops tools.

-## Running on linux

-The files to run it on linux are all in Git, under src/main/linux

 ## Building the assembly
 To build it use:
 sbt clean assembly